 Have the sage butter (see below) and parmesan ready.
 Put a large pot of water on the stove and bring to a gentle boil.

 To make the strangolapreti dumplings, you’ll need a teaspoon and a cup full of water beside the boiling water pot.
 Dip the tablespoon in the cold water, scoop up some dumpling batter and dump in the boiling water.
 Play around a bit till you get the size you like.
 The Strangolapreti will be ready once they float to the top, just like gnocchi.

-Remove the Strangolapreti from the pot, carefully removing excess water, and transfer to a bowl containing the sage butter.
-Stir, coating the Strangolapreti with the butter and serve with plenty of grated parmesan.
+Remove the Strangolapreti from the pot, carefully remove excess water, and transfer to a bowl containing the sage butter.
+Stir, coating the Strangolapreti with the butter, and serve with plenty of grated parmesan.
 You can use about two scant tablespoons of butter and three tablespoons of grated parmesan for the amounts of Strangolapreti given.